L3p1989/Covalence/Intro To Web Developement/HTML/README.md

-This includes the index and js for the HTML lab"# HTML"
+This includes the index HTML lab"# HTML"

 Objective
 Implement and practice the use of HTML elements and attributes.